South-West Oxford: Dereham Centre

 Derehem Centre is where he municipal offices of South-West Oxford are located.

 Mount Elgin

 Mount Elgin is located along Highway 19, south of Salford and north of Ostrander.

 Salford

 Salford is a small village along Highway 19 consisting of approximately 50 households.
 It is surrounded by agricultural land and the Oxford landfill to the east.
-The extent of its commercial infrastructure is a gasbar/garage which suffered a fire in 2004, and a post office/variety store/cheese museum.
-In addition, there was once a dairy and cheese mill, which was closed and now lies derelict.
-Other notable buildings include two churches, one which was recently closed due to a lack of funding, and the Salford Community Centre with a ball diamond.
+The extent of its commercial infrastructure is a gasbar/garage which suffered a fire in 2004, and the still operational Salford Cheese Store—a post office/variety store/cheese museum.
+In addition, there was once multiple dairy and cheese mills, the last dairy was known as "Canada Dairy", and operated by Frederick D. Gillies, which was closed and now lies derelict.
+Other notable buildings included two churches, one which was recently closed due to a lack of funding, and the Salford Community Centre (a former school) with a ball diamond.
 Salford was the birthplace of Aimee Semple McPherson.

 Sweaburg

 Sweaburg is located 5 km southwest of Woodstock.
 Its main intersection is Sweaburg Road and Dodge Line (County Roads 12 and 41).
 It had a public school for students up to grade three until 2009, and currently has Sweaburg United Church and cemetery, and two ball diamonds.